atedeg/mdm/docs/_docs/client-orders.md

 The system receives all incoming orders from the clients; each incoming order line specifies a product and the required quantity.
-Moreover, the incoming order contains information about the customer, the expected delivery date and the delivery location.
+Moreover, the incoming order contains information about the client, the expected delivery date and the delivery location.
 Finally, each order is identified by a unique ID in order to allow order tracking.